lahtis/C/README.md

 * heap.c How to heap working in C.

 # And C++ archive to simple programs and functions (working g++) g++ main.cpp -o main

-C++ programs and functions (not working g++ but works in GCC) gcc -o main main.cpp
-* scores/scores.cpp Simple C++-program that reads score results from a text file.
+* c++/scores/scores.cpp Simple C++-program that reads score results from a text file.